aaronstockdill/PAUL/README.md

 ###The Module itself.

 Now you need something in the process(sentence) function.
-A sentence is given to you in the form:
+A sentence object is given to you, with an internal structure in the form:

     [('what', 'WH'), ('be', 'VB'), ('the', 'AR'), ('weather', 'NO'), ('like', 'PP'), ('today', '??')]